Darek-Ryszka/Python_Snake/README.md

 Snake game

 ## General info
-This project is simple Snake game using Tkinter library
+This project is a simple Snake game using Tkinter library

 ## Technologies
 * Pytohon version: 3.8